If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

 Think about them – they’re not the avid holidaymakers who turn up every year without fail, or the nonchalant wanderers who view COVID with a ‘she’ll be right mate’ attitude.

 No, the majority of your guests are probably average Aussies who enjoy regular holidays with their families.
 They might have kids.
 They most likely have mortgages.
-And they’re probably pretty worried about what’s coming later in the year (a second wave, the end of JobKeeper, the economic ramifications, et cetera).
+And they’re probably pretty worried about what’s coming later in the year (a second wave, the end of JobKeeper, the economic ramifications, and so on).

 They’re already unsure about spending all that money on holidays, and the complexity of organising a holiday when a lot of places are shut or have limited hours is overwhelming.